Design Your First Label — Step-by-Step Tutorial with Barcode, Logo & Live Data

 Add Barcode

-- Click to place it at the bottom of the label
+- Place it at the bottom of the label

-- In the properties panel, select Code 128 as the barcode type
+- Select Code 128 as the barcode type

 Add Logo (Optional)